arpitbbhayani/articles/blogs/python-iterable-integers.md

 PyObject * tp_iter(PyObject *);
 ```

 Integers in Python do not have a fixed size; rather the size of integer depends on the value it holds.
 [How Python implements super long integers](https://arpitbhayani.me/blogs/super-long-integers) is a story on its own but the core implementation can be found at [longobject.c](https://github.com/python/cpython/blob/master/Objects/longobject.c).
 The instance of `PyTypeObject` that defines integer/long type is `PyLong_Type` and has its `tp_iter` slot set to `0` i.e. `NULL` which asserts the fact that Integers in python are not iterable.
-A glimpse of `tp_iter` being `NULL` for integers is illustrated below

 ```cpp
 PyTypeObject PyLong_Type = {